disneystreaming/neutrino/README.md

         bind[DbConfig].toInstance(dbConfig)
         bind[java.sql.Connection].toProvider[DbConnectionProvider].in[SingletonScope]
         // the magic is here
-        bind[EventFilter[TestEvent]].withSerializableWrapper.to[DbUserWhiteListsEventFilter].in[SingletonScope]
+        bind[EventFilter[TestEvent]].withSerializableProxy.to[DbUserWhiteListsEventFilter].in[SingletonScope]
     }
 }
 ```
-The extension method `withSerializableWrapper` will generate a serializable wrapper with the same interface (`EventFilter[TestEvent]`) to replace the actual binding.
-This wrapper object is small, serializable, and contains the creation info of the target object.
+The extension method `withSerializableProxy` will generate a serializable proxy with the same interface (`EventFilter[TestEvent]`) to replace the actual binding.
+This proxy object is small, serializable, and contains the creation info of the target object.
 When it is used in the driver, it is just a proxy to the actual object, but while passed to the executors, it will create the same object with the dependency graph there after deserialization.

 And since the scope for the object `EventFilter[TestEvent]` is `SingletonScope` (singleton per driver and executor JVM), the same object would be reused if there is already one there.
 While with normal serialization way (no neutrino support), a new object will be created every time it is passed to the executors.